express-in-code-game/excode-design/docs/design.md

 Point is, the reosurce space has data, where elements/phenomena may have apis.
 The solution space may have data (again, elements may have apis), api and state.

 One game, many scenarios.
 This is one game.
-But it may have varoius scenarios, or it could be better to call them spaces or challenges.
+But it may have varoius scenarios.
 The game allows players to connect and ,for example, create various tournamnets.
 Players can choose which scenarios and how they will be used in the tournament.
 And can pre-configure scenarios for the tournament.
 This tournament setup can be saved and reused later (or shared via a url to be installed elsewhere).